 - For auditing purposes, we do not discuss appeals over the phone or in person.

 - A cash bond (in the amount of the citation) or payment must be submitted with the citation appeal.
 Appeals will not be accepted without payment.

 - Those with a valid UW Wiscard/UW Health ID or affiliate ID may submit a first level appeal without bond payment.

 - An administrative review of a citation will be completed within four weeks (30 days) of receipt of a valid appeal.
 If the citation is upheld, the bond amount will be forfeited.
 If the citation is dismissed, the bond amount will be refunded.

 Important appeal information

+When submitting a citation appeal you must provide a defense.
 Circumstances not considered valid for an appeal include: